BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 ### Next State Outputs
 1. Amount secured in Non-Bond Funds

-### Transitions out of Pre-initilization Phase
+### Transitions out of Pre-initialization Phase
 A Funding Secured Event will move the system from the Pre-initialization Phase into the Initialization Phase.

 ## Phase 1: Initialization
-During the Initialziation phase, bond funds are raised, launch conditions are specified including ProjectTime, ClaimsSubmitted and Alpha thresholds, and the bond Alpha is initialized to 0.5.
+During the Initialization phase, bond funds are raised, launch conditions are specified including ProjectTime, ClaimsSubmitted and Alpha thresholds, and the bond Alpha is initialized to 0.5.

 ### Transitions into Initialization Phase
 A Funding Secured Event will move the system from the Pre-initialization Phase into the Initialization Phase.